ahiodette/Organisational-API/README.md

 In case you may need any support about this app, do not hesitate to contact the developer on ahiode6@gmail.com and [linkedIn](https://www.linkedin.com/in/odette-ahishakiye-096a39188/)

-## Licence
+## Licence and copyright

-Check this [Licence](https://github.com/ahiodette/Organisational-API/blob/master/LICENSE) for the licence information
+ [Click here](https://github.com/ahiodette/Organisational-API/blob/master/LICENSE) for the licence information